Multipole phases in a type of spin ladders with local conserved quantities and generalizations: Introduction

-The multipole models arise naturally in Hamiltonians with local conserved quantities, which make the Hilbert space fragmented into disconnected sectors \cite{sala20,khemani20}.
+Similar to the Kitaev honeycomb model \cite{Kitaev06}, multipole models arise in fragmented Hilbert spaces induced by local conserved quantities \cite{sala20,khemani20}.
 In spin models, the (smallest possible) local conserved quantities around site $\boldsymbol{r}$ are generally written as a product of $\nu$ spin operators $W_{\boldsymbol{r}}^{\nu}=\prod_{i=1}^{\nu}\sigma_{\boldsymbol{r}+\boldsymbol{a}_{i}}^{\mu_{i}}$, in which $\mu_{i}=x,y,z$ labels the spin components and $\boldsymbol{a}_{i}$ are lattice vectors.
-For $\nu\geq 3$, these quantities usually form closed loops and become $1$-form symmetries \cite{Gaiotto15,Mcgreevy23}; such cases have been studied in Kitaev-type spin models, including the original model \cite{Kitaev06}, the chiral spin liquid models \cite{yao2007,Fu20191}, and the Kitaev ladders \cite{DeGottardi11,Pedrocchi12,Wu2012}.
+For $\nu\geq 3$, these quantities usually form closed loops and become $1$-form symmetries \cite{Gaiotto15,Mcgreevy23}; these are the cases of Kitaev-type spin models, including the original model \cite{Kitaev06}, the chiral spin liquid models \cite{yao2007,Fu20191}, and the Kitaev ladders \cite{DeGottardi11,Pedrocchi12,Wu2012}.
 Complementing this series of $\nu$, our multipole models form the simplest cases with $\nu=2$ local conserved quantites; geometrically, these quantities $\tau_{ij}=\sigma^{z}_{i}\sigma^{z}_{j}$ form {\it dimers}, each $\tau_{ij}$ takes values $\pm 1$.
-For dimers with $\tau=-1$, the configurations are naturally {\it dipoles}; for dimers with $\tau=1$, they are two identical spins/charges separated by lattice constant, we name them {\it charge-pairs}.
-Each local invariant Hilbert subspace has a dimension $2$, so dipoles or charge-pairs can be described by a spin-$\frac{1}{2}$ DOF \cite{Hotta10,Naka10}, representing the dipole moment for $\tau=-1$ sector and the sign of the charge-pair for $\tau=1$ sector; we call it the {\it first-order spin} while the original spin $\boldsymbol{\sigma}$ is taken as the {\it zeroth-order}.
+For dimers with $\tau=-1$, the allowed configurations are naturally {\it dipoles}; for dimers with $\tau=1$, they are two identical spins/charges, we name them {\it charge-pairs}.
+Each dimer has local invariant Hilbert subspace of dimension $2$, so dipoles or charge-pairs can be described by a spin-$\frac{1}{2}$ DOF \cite{Hotta10,Naka10}, representing the dipole moment for $\tau=-1$ sector and the sign of the charge-pair for $\tau=1$ sector; we call it the {\it first-order spin} while the original spin $\boldsymbol{\sigma}$ is taken as the zeroth-order.
 The original spin pair $\{\boldsymbol{\sigma}_{i},\boldsymbol{\sigma}_{j}\}$ is thus described by static $\mathbb{Z}_{2}$ variable $\tau_{ij}$ and first-order spin $\boldsymbol{S}_{ij}$.